X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 [ASL](#asl) shifts left, moving 0 into bit 0
 [ROR](#ror) rotates to the right.

-+p add one cycle when addr + x crosses a page boundary.
++p: Add 1 cycle if a page boundary is crossed when forming address.

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]